 There is currently a major medical need for several different severe pain conditions.
 For example, about 70-80 percent of patients with neuropathic pain do not experience adequate pain relief with existing treatments.
-Because of the risk of abuse, overdose and secondary injuries, nowadays doctors avoid prescribing opiates as first-line treatment for pain.
-Despite this treatment problem they are still frequently used, for which reason the need for new non-opiate treatments is great.
+Because of the risk of abuse, overdose and secondary injuries, nowadays doctors avoid prescribing opioids as first-line treatment for pain.
+Despite this treatment problem they are still frequently used, for which reason the need for new treatments that do not involve opioids is great.